Skip to main content

 Bars Constant Sum

-With the bars variation, respondents drag a bar for each item to select a number.
-If a maximum sum is set for the question, bars cannot be dragged above this sum.
+With the bars variation, respondents drag a bar to select a number for each item.
+If a maximum sum is set for the question, bars can’t be dragged above this sum.

 Bars is selected, so the constant sum looks like bars you can drag to indicate the numeric answer for each choice